PL-Cyber223/PL-Cyber223/README.md

 <h2>👨‍💻 About Me:</h2>

-Motivated security analyst seeking to apply my skills in network security, threat detection, vulnerability assessment, security policy, and organizational risk management.
-Skilled in analyzing and mitigating security risks, leveraging a growing expertise in tools such as SIEM systems, firewalls, and malware analysis.
-Dedicated to protecting critical systems and sensitive information while continuously expanding knowledge in the rapidly evolving cybersecurity landscape.
+Motivated cybersecurity analyst with hands-on experience in incident response, threat detection, vulnerability management, and attack surface reduction.
+Skilled in investigating and responding to security incidents, analyzing malicious activity, and minimizing organizational exposure through proactive monitoring and remediation.
+Adept at identifying security gaps, improving detection capabilities, and supporting the continuous hardening of enterprise environments.
+Committed to staying ahead of emerging threats and delivering actionable security insights that reduce risk and strengthen cyber resilience.

 <h2> Certifications</h2>
 - Google Google Cybersecurity Professional Certificate